-Doriann Pieve-Hyland, is the Director of Technology Operations, Training and Development at the College of Staten Island.
-She has over 25 years of experience in higher education management, teaching and technology services.
-She holds HDI, ITIL and Microsoft Office Specialist certifications.
-She is currently pursuing a Master's degree focused in Higher Education with a specialization in Integrated Technology/Online Learning.
+Doriann Pieve-Hyland, is the instructor of our Certified Administrative Assistant program, and also serves as the Director of Technology Operations, Training and Development at the College of Staten Island.
+She has over 25 years of experience in higher education management, teaching, and technology services.
+Doriann holds HDI, ITIL and Microsoft Office Specialist certifications, and is currently pursuing a Master's degree in Integrated Technology and Online Learning in Higher Education.

-Laurie Ann Nuzzi-Long presents various workshops for the College of Staten Island’s Workforce Development and Innovation.
-Laurie has over 18 years of experience in the education field.
-She currently works for Eden II Programs as a Clinical Coordinator for students with ASD (Autism Spectrum Disorder).
-Laurie has a MS in Education and Special Education from Touro University and a BA in Psychology from SUNY@ Stony Brook.
-She is currently studying to get her Certificate of School Building Leadership.
-Teacher education and training is an interest of Laurie’s and she enjoys mentoring teachers along in their careers.
-She has presented on various topics involving Applied Behavior Analysis and teaching strategies in New York and New Jersey.
-Laurie was the recipient of IAC’s “Shining Star” award in 2017 for making a difference in the lives of the people she serves.
+Laurie Ann Nuzzi-Long teaches NYS-required Professional Development courses in Child Abuse and School Violence Prevention.
+Laurie has over 18 years of experience in the education field, and currently works for Eden II Programs as a Clinical Coordinator for students with ASD (Autism Spectrum Disorder).
+She holds has a MS in Education and Special Education from Touro University and a BA in Psychology from SUNY Stony Brook, and is in the process of earning her Certificate of School Building Leadership.
+Laurie has presented on various topics involving Applied Behavior Analysis and teaching strategies in New York and New Jersey, and was the recipient of IAC’s “Shining Star” award in 2017.

-Lori Burkard MS, MT (ASCP) is currently the Quality Assurance Manager at Staten Island University Hospital Laboratory.
-Lori has over 10 years of experience in higher education as well as over 30 years in the Laboratory field..
-In addition to SIUH, She has worked at both New York Methodist and Beth Israel Hospital.
-She has a MS in Health Service Administration from Central Michigan University.
-Lori is a NY State Licensed Clinical Laboratory Scientists and certified by ASCP American Society of Clinical Pathologists..
-Lori brings her talents and experience to the phlebotomy program of the Workforce Development and in addition as an adjunct professor and clinical site coordinator for the Clinical Laboratory Science program of CSI.
+Lori Burkard MS, MT (ASCP) is the clinical site coordinator for our Phlebotomy program and currently serves as the Quality Assurance Manager at Staten Island University Hospital Laboratory.
+Lori has over 10 years of experience in higher education as well as over 30 years in the field of Laboratory Science.
+She has worked at numerous hospitals throughout the New York City region, and has a MS in Health Service Administration from Central Michigan University.
+Lori is a NYS Licensed Clinical Laboratory Scientist and is certified by the American Society of Clinical Pathologists.

-Vladimir Nunez is the A+ technology instructor for the continuing education program at the college of Staten Island, he is a CompTIA A+ and Network+ certified professional with over 10 years of experience in the field of Information Technology and teaching adult students of all ages.
-Besides teaching he also works as an IT Analyst for one of the nation top hospitals in New Jersey.
-He is very passionate about technology, and brings a lot of years of hands on and real world experience into the classroom.
+Vladimir Nunez is our CompTIA A+ Technology instructor and is a CompTIA A+ and Network+ certified professional, with over 10 years of experience in the field of Information Technology and adult education.
+In addition to teaching, Vladimir also works as an IT Analyst for one of New Jersey’s top hospitals.